Super Nintendo Entertainment System: Video

 The Picture Processing Unit (PPU) consists of two closely tied IC packages.
 It contains 64 KB of SRAM for video data, 544 bytes of object attribute memory (OAM) for sprite data, and 256 × 15 bits of color generator RAM (CGRAM) for palette data.
 This CGRAM provisions up to 256 colors, chosen from the 15-bit RGB color space, from a palette of 32,768 colors.
 The PPU is clocked by the same signal as the CPU and generates a pixel every two or four cycles.

 Audio

-The S-SMP audio chip consists of an 8-bit CPU, a 16-bit DSP, and 64 KB of SRAM.
-It was designed and produced by Sony and is completely independent from the rest of the system.
+The S-SMP audio subsystem consisted of a 16-bit digital signal processor (DSP) to mix the sample sequences, an 8-bit SPC700 CPU to drive the DSP, and 64 KB of dedicated PSRAM.
+It was designed by Ken Kutaragi and produced by Sony and is completely independent from the rest of the system.
 It is clocked at a nominal 24.576 MHz in both NTSC and PAL systems.
-It is capable of stereo sound, composed from 8 voices generated using 8 bit audio samples and various effects such as echo.
+It is capable of stereo sound, composed from eight voices generated using 16-bit audio samples compressed using BRR and capable of applying effects such as echo.
+On early revisions of the motherboard the S-SMP audio system was spread across four chips: the DSP, the CPU, and two RAM modules.
+On later revisions, the sound hardware consolidated to a single chip, the S-APU.